JuliaPy/SymPy.jl/README.md

 u -> float(subs( exp(-x) * sin(x), x, u)) # anonymous function to evaluate expression
 ```

-This is basically what happens in the call: `convert(Function, exp(-x)*sin(x))`,
+This is basically what happens in the call: `convert(Function,
-though that call replaces a lone free variable, not
+exp(-x)*sin(x))`, though that call replaces a lone free variable, not
 necessarily one named `x`.
-This conversion can be used to plot
+This conversion is then used to plot
 expressions with `julia`'s other plotting packages.

 Basic conversions from `SymPy` numeric types to the corresponding